 British Academy Book Prize Eligibility Criteria

-The British Academy is the UK’s national academy for humanities and social sciences, and eligible books might come from the subjects that fall within those disciplines, from archaeology, history and psychology to philosophy, languages and cultural studies.
+The British Academy is the UK’s national academy for humanities and social sciences, and eligible books might come from the subjects that fall within those disciplines, from sociology, to psychology, history and archaeology, philosophy, languages and cultural studies.

-b) Authors can be of any nationality, based anywhere in the world and working in any language provided that the nominated work has been published in the UK and Ireland, in English for the first time between the 1 April 2021 and 31 March 2022.
+- Authors can be of any nationality, based anywhere in the world and working in any language provided that the nominated work has been published in the UK and Ireland, for the first time between the 1 April 2022 and 31 March 2023.

-c) Books that have previously been published outside the UK and Ireland in the English language will only be eligible if the date of original publication is within the previous one year, i.e. not earlier than 1 April 2020.
+- Books that have previously been published outside the UK and Ireland in the English language will only be eligible if the date of original publication is within the previous one year, i.e. not earlier than 1 April 2021.

 Terms & Conditions of the prize

-k) Publishers may be called upon to submit up to 12 additional copies of a nominated book.
+- Publishers may be called upon to submit up to 15 additional copies of a nominated book.

-l) By entering the Prize, publishers and authors of the shortlisted titles are agreeing to work co-operatively with the Prize team in promoting the shortlisted book and the Prize, including the production of any digital media around the time of the shortlist and winner announcement.
+- By entering the Prize, publishers and authors of the shortlisted titles are agreeing to work co-operatively with the Prize team in promoting the shortlisted book and the Prize around the time of the shortlist and winner announcement.

-o) There is no entry fee for nominating books.
-However, in doing so publishers of the shortlisted books agree that they will contribute to costs incurred by the author’s travel and accommodation for Prize events including the winner’s announcement in Autumn 2022.
+- There is no entry fee for nominating books.
+The British Academy will cover reasonable costs incurred by the authors travel and accommodation for Prize events.